 Groups are expected to meet at least 4 times a semester; the application should be for a full year.
 The responsibilities of a group member include:

 - attend at least 3 out of 4 sessions per semester

 - evaluate the effectiveness of the group and the mentor once each semester

-OFDD will contribute up to $20 per person per meeting for refreshments, not including alcohol.
-It will also offer modest compensation to the senior faculty mentor.
+OFDD will also offer modest compensation to the senior faculty mentor.
 Mentor guidelines are available here.

 To apply, one representative of the group should submit the following materials:

 - A list of proposed group members (not including a mentor) who have agreed to participate